zkrising/Tachi/docs/docs/user/stats/tachi.md

 Cons:

 - Depends on Kaiden Average and World Record, which can be highly fluctuative.
-- Not able to accurately cross-compare values (i.e. 20BPI on one song is often not equivalent in 'skill' to 20BPI on another.)
+- Not able to accurately cross-compare values (i.e. 20BPI on one song is often not equivalent in 'skill'[^1] to 20BPI on another.)
 - Only practically works on 12s.
 It can be extended to 11s, but it doesn't work as well.
 It does not work at all below 11.

 There are two implementations of BPI - We'll call them Nori BPI and Poyashi BPI, Tachi uses the